fbrass/asset-management-on-angular/README.md

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the repository.

 You need to use a number of node.js tools to initialize asset-management-on-angular.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

-### Clone angular-seed
+### Clone asset-management-on-angular

-Clone the angular-seed repository using [git][git]:
+Clone the asset-management-on-angular repository using [git][git]:

 ```
 git clone https://github.com/fbrass/asset-management-on-angular